nicolascalo/biomedical_data_pipelines/drug_screening_experiment_analysis/Readme.md

 # :bar_chart: Results

 - Fully self-contained interactive html report allowing easy exploration and sharing of raw and processed data by the user.
-- Drastic reduction in result trunover, from 1 week to minutes from the complete processing of a single experiment
+- Drastic reduction in result trunover, from 1 week to minutes from the complete processing of a single experiment.

 # :arrow_right::arrow_right::arrow_right: Pipeline input, output and parameters